kubernetes/kubernetes/docs/design/admission_control_resource_quota.md

 ## Quota Tracked Resources

-The following resources are supported by the quota system.
+The following resources are supported by the quota system:

 | Resource | Description |
 | ------------ | ----------- |